 “Some big segments of the public health community are still very much focused on cessation as the only path and are very suspicious of new products,” he said.
 “They’re concerned about the fact that they’re still addictive, and we understand that, but we need these other parts of the public health community to begin to accept the science and look at the science and follow the science and … you know, play a more positive role in giving smokers the real truth about what these products can and can’t do.

 “Rather than demonizing them and treating them as though they’re just as bad as smoking ….
 Because they’re not, and it’s absolutely a disservice to smokers to portray these products as something that’s similar to smoking combustible cigarettes,” King said.

-This article was produced in partnership with Philip Morris International.
+This article was produced in partnership with and paid for by Philip Morris International.